• Raiz - Carbono Galeria

 b.
 1985, Rio de Janeiro (RJ), Brazil | Lives and works in the city of Porto, Portugal.

-He is a visual artist, graduated in Industrial Design from the Federal University of Rio de Janeiro (UFRJ, 2012) and a Goldsmith technician from SENAI (Rio de Janeiro, 2007), both in Brazil.
-His research lies between the material and the ethereal, and is aimed at the creation of objects whose metal structure is conceived through tools developed by the artist himself.
+He is a visual artist, graduated in Industrial Design from the Federal University of Rio de Janeiro (UFRJ, 2012) and a technician in Goldsmithing from SENAI (Rio de Janeiro, 2007), both in Brazil.
+His research lies between the material and the ethereal, and is directed towards the creation of objects whose metal structure is conceived using tools developed by the artist himself.

-Marcolini was a student at the Escola de Artes Visuais do Parque Lage, Rio de Janeiro, under the supervision of artist Anna Bella Geiger, curator Fernando Cocchiarale and professor Charles Watson.
+Marcolini was a student at the School of Visual Arts at Parque Lage, Rio de Janeiro, under the supervision of artist Anna Bella Geiger, curator Fernando Cocchiarale, and professor Charles Watson.

 Representative galleries